peacefixation/go-micro/README.md

 The broker service handles all requests and routes them to the appropriate service.

-The authentication service handles requests to athenticate a user against details stored in Postgres database.
+The authentication service handles requests to authenticate a user against details stored in Postgres database.

 The mail service uses MailHog to simulate sending an email.